Learn-to-Ride Centre

 Riding Lessons

-Students can take part in private, onsite riding lessons as part of the co-curricular programme.
-Lessons take place after school and begin with assessment on the School’s equestrian simulators to ensure appropriate progression.
+Students can take part in private, on-site riding lessons as part of the co-curricular programme.
+Lessons take place at lunchtime and after school, and begin with an assessment on the School’s Racewood Equestrian simulators.

 Simulator Lessons

-New Hall’s state-of-the-art Racewood simulators enable year-round training, using advanced biometric feedback to refine technique and enhance performance.
-They are suitable for both beginner and advanced riders looking to build confidence or perfect their technique.
+Using advanced biometric feedback to refine technique and enhance performance, our simulators are suitable for both beginner riders and advanced riders looking to build confidence or perfect their technique.

 Stable Management